 Use your air travel points and credit card points.
 If you can, try to save up miles a year in advance.
 Cash them in to save on huge costs for your ski trip.

 Start looking at online promotions at least six months ahead of your trip.
+Start looking at online promotions or epic pass at least six months ahead of your trip.

 Take advantage of discounts like military discounts, student discounts, and discounts for seniors.
 Often you just need identification to take advantage of these incredible savings.